mjackdk/AmbientCO2/README.md

 # CozirAmbient
-An Arduino library for the CozIR Ambient CO2 sensor
+*An Arduino library for the CozIR Ambient CO2 sensor*

 The CozIR Ambient family of sensors all provide CO2 measurements, at different ranges.
 Some are able to measure temperature and relative humidity as well.
+The sensors use serial UART and (optional) analog voltage output.

 This library is developed using a **CozIR Ambient 0-5000 ppm CO2 (only)** sensor and an **Arduino Uno R3** board.